Tangent5969/Sorting/README.md

 **Sound Of Sorting** is designed to be an engaging yet educational tool for the demonstration and visualisation of a variety of sorting algorithms.

+To get started, either download the latest release or see **Build Instructions** to build the program yourself.

+See documentation.pdf for a more in-depth explanation of the program.

 The tool was inspired by Timo Bingmann's own 'Sound of Sorting' application.
 https://panthema.net/2013/sound-of-sorting/

-To get started, either download the latest release or see **Build Instructions** to build the program yourself.

 ## Features